Data broker: Calls for regulation in the US

 A 2007 University of California study, after requesting and analyzing information-sharing practices at 86 companies, found many operating under an opt-out model that it described as inconsistent with consumer expectations, and recommended that the California state legislature require companies to disclose their information-sharing policies using clear, unambiguous language, and consider creating a centralized, user-friendly method for consumers to opt out of information-sharing.

 The proposed US Data Accountability and Trust Act (introduced in 2009) contained a number of requirements for auditing and verification of accuracy of data held by information brokers, and additional measures in the case of a security breach.
 The bill also gave identified individuals the means and opportunity to review and correct the data held that related to them.
 It passed through the United States House of Representatives in the 111th United States Congress, but failed to pass the United States Senate.
 It was revived by the 112th United States Congress in 2011 as H.R.
 1707., but died after being referred to committee.
 The bill was first introduced by Rep. Bobby Rush [D-IL1] on 30 April 2009, H.R.
 2221.

 In 2009, the U.S. Federal Trade Commission had recommended the United States Congress develop legislation enabling consumers to see the information that data brokers hold about them, a recommendation it renewed in subsequent reports in 2012 and 2014.
 In 2013, the U.S. Government Accountability Office also called for Congress to consider legislation.

 In October 2019, California Governor Gavin Newsom signed into action statute AB 1202.
 This bill "would require data brokers to register with, and provide certain information to, the Attorney General.
 The bill would define a data broker as a business that knowingly collects and sells to third parties the personal information of a consumer with whom the business does not have a direct relationship, subject to specified exceptions".
-This law was created to safeguard against the "cloak of invisibility" (unregistered, unregulated, untracked information broker) that previous data brokers roamed in and is meant to regulate the purchasing of data in commercial third party buyers and tracks the data brokers information trades.
-While the law is meant to protect privacy of consumers, this law also defines the profession of a Data Broker legislatively and has put registration perimeters around the profession and purchases of critical consumer data.
+This law was created to safeguard against the "cloak of invisibility" (unregistered, unregulated, untracked information broker) that previous data brokers roamed in.
+It was also meant to regulate the purchasing of data in commercial third party buyers, and tracks the data brokers information trades.

 Due to the interest in federal regulation, data broker firms have lobbied and spent $29 million in the year 2020.

+In 2025, Zhou Shuai and Yin Kecheng, two China-based data brokers wanted by the FBI were accused by the United States Department of State of selling sensitive American data to China’s Ministry of Public Security (MPS).